Whale Watching Trips

 Until then, thousands of visitors will have the chance to spot the plentiful species of whales found in Maine’s ocean waters as they breach the surface, spout water, and nurse their young.
 Familiar sights include humpback whales, pilot whales, minke whales, and the massive finback whale, which can grow up to 80 feet in length.
 Sei whales, sperm whales, orcas and right whales are a few of the state’s occasional visitors.

-While there a number of good vantage points on shore where spectators armed with a good set of binoculars can sight whales, Maine whale watching cruises will put you right where the action is.
+While there are a number of good vantage points on shore where spectators armed with a good set of binoculars can sight whales, Maine whale watching cruises will put you right where the action is.
 In fact, the chance of sighting a whale is so high that some companies offer a money back guarantee.
 There’s also a chance of seeing seals, dolphins, and other marine life along the way.
 These family-friendly and educational cruises are available up and down the Maine Coast.